-Baba Ganoush is a popular Middle Eastern dish which is served with pita as an appetizer or a slide salad.
-In Israel it is called eggplant salad with tehina.
+Baba Ganoush is a popular Middle Eastern dish which is served with pita as an appetizer or a side salad.
+In Israel, it is called eggplant salad with tahini.

-In Israel there are two versions of this dish, this one which is made with tehina and one that is made with mayonnaise.
+In Israel, there are two versions of egg plant salad: this one, which is made with tahini, and one that is made with mayonnaise.

 However, they are served as a starter course and remain on the table throughout the meal.